PhucLK/cloud-developer/course-02/project/image-filter-starter-code/README.md

 Add your own domain name and have it point to the running services (try adding a subdomain name to point to the processing server)
 > !NOTE: Domain names are not included in AWS’ free tier and will incur a cost.

+## Eb command
+eb init : init EB application ( It will be genertate config.yml in .elasticbeanstalk folder which contain some configuration) eb create : create environment for application eb deploy : deploy eb environment , application, and .zip file into AWS ElasticBeanstalk